FuzzyWuzzie/Scala-Objects-For-Ant01n3/src/main/scala/org/sofa/opengl/actor/philosophy.md

 ## Model

-The model is in fact a world actor.
-There is no central repository of the what we could qualify of "state of the simulation" since each actor also stores its state and in some way a part of the model.
-It is largely unspecified, some tools are provided to help use it and make the bridge with the screens used as visual models and spaces.
+The model represents the state of things of the simulation.
+There will exist several such models, for each elements of the simulation.
+These models will be tied to one or more avatars (or avatar hierarchies) and will allow to drive one or more of their features.

 ## Controller

 The controller is a set of actors that implement the logic of the simulation.
 They are completely free and unspecified.
+They use models to know the state of the simulation and change it and receive messages from the model.

 ## Renderer